Energy transition and innovation

 Moving towards cleaner transportation

-Québec not only has an abundance of clean, affordable energy, but also motorization and energy storage solutions, which are are key assets in efficient transportation.
+Not only does Québec have an abundance of clean, affordable energy, but it also offers motorization and energy storage solutions.
+Our energy and our expertise are key assets in efficient electric transportation.

 Since the transportation sector is the main source of GHG emissions in Québec, the adoption of electric vehicles, active transportation and public transit is an important way to reduce air pollution.